 Internal leaks from Apple and its supply chain happen all the time, but it is often difficult to sift through all of that information found in the wild to verify what is legitimate or not.
 What makes someone like Jon Prosser viable is their ability to collect information, protect leakers, and present the most relevant things first.

 While he may have started life as a tech YouTube personality, a transition occurred sometime after the September iPhone event in 2019.
-Jon Prosser began discussing potential price points of upcoming Google Pixel devices and Samsung phones, which lead to people contacting him with accurate data.
+Jon Prosser began discussing potential price points of upcoming Google Pixel devices and Samsung phones, which led to people contacting him with accurate data.

 By February 2020, he began discussing unreleased Apple products on his YouTube channel and Twitter.
-On February 24, after some Target POS leaks, he made his Twitter DMs open for "leaks and inside info only."
+On February 24, after some Target point-of-sale leaks, he made his Twitter DMs open for "leaks and inside info only."

 Jon Prosser's Current Rumor Roundup

 The following product leaks were shared by Prosser.
 The products haven't been announced and may never be, or could have been superseded by other releases.

 On May 15, 2020, Prosser said that "Apple Glasses" are coming in mid-2021, contradicting Ming-Chi Kuo's statement.

 He added a major leak of the Apple AR wearable on May 19, with details about price and design covered by Prosser.
 The name of the wearable may be "Apple Glass" and cost $499 plus the cost of prescription lenses.
 There will not be any cameras, according to the leak, but a single LiDAR sensor in the top right of the glasses.
 This will allow contextual information and graphical objects to display in the environment while allowing some gesture control with your hands.